 What is United for Wildlife?

-United for Wildlife is an unprecedented collaboration between seven of the world’s most influential conservation organisations and The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry.
+United for Wildlife is an unprecedented collaboration between seven of the world’s most influential conservation organisations and The Royal Foundation of The Duke and Duchess of Cambridge and The Duke and Duchess of Sussex.
 With The Duke of Cambridge as President, the partnership between Conservation International (CI), Fauna & Flora International (FFI), International Union for Conservation of Nature (IUCN), The Nature Conservancy (TNC), Wildlife Conservation Society (WCS), World Wildlife Fund UK (WWF), The Zoological Society of London (ZSL) and The Royal Foundation will lead the way to substantially increase the global response to major conservation crises.

 Many of the world’s wildlife species have reached critical levels.
 We are losing species at such a fast rate that we are in the midst of an extinction event on the same scale as the one which wiped out the dinosaurs.
 We continue to see unsustainable levels of poaching, driven by extraordinary demand for wildlife products, including ivory, rhino horn, tiger skin and bones and pangolin scales and meat.
 In 2014 alone, it’s estimated that 35,000 African elephants and over 1,000 rhinos were killed to feed this demand.